Newcastle beach guide

 Nobbys Beach

-Popular with surfers, family beachgoers, and local dolphins, Nobbys Beach is one of the most iconic beaches in town.
-Enjoy a day on the beach with the views of the coastline and the historic lighthouse, or stretch your legs and take a walk along the breakwall.
+Popular with surfers, family beachgoers, and local dolphins, Nobbys Beach is one of the most iconic beaches in Newcastle.
+Enjoy a day on the beach with the views of the coastline and the historic Nobbys Lighthouse, or stretch your legs and take a walk along Macquarie Pier, known to locals as simply 'the breakwall'.
+Or if you're feeling particularly energetic, Nobbys Beach is also the northern point of the popular Bathers Way walk, a 6km coastal walk that will take you all the way to Merewether Ocean Baths.

-Located in Newcastle East, catch the Light Rail to the Newcastle Beach stop, and walk the remaining distance to Nobbys Beach, or park onsite.
+Getting there: Located in Newcastle East, you can catch the Light Rail to the Newcastle Beach stop, and walk the remaining distance to Nobbys Beach, or park onsite in the large public carpark.

 Did you know?
-Nobbys Breakwall was designed to provide a safer passageway for coal ships coming into Newcastle Harbour, to avoid getting caught on Stockton's perilous oyster banks.
+Macquarie Pier was built to provide a safer passageway for coal ships coming into Newcastle Harbour, so they can avoid getting caught on Stockton's perilous oyster banks.
 Work on the pier began in 1818 and was eventually completed in 1846.

 Newcastle Beach

 Right at the heart of the action, this is one of our most popular beaches.
-With cafes, beach kiosks, Newcastle Mall and hotels close by, it’s easy to understand why!
-Newcastle Beach is home to several water events including The Australian Boardriders Battle National Final.
+With cafes, beach kiosks, boutique shopping, art galleries, and hotels close by, it’s easy to understand why!
+Newcastle Beach is home to several water events each year, including the Shaw and Partners Iron Series event, including the Super Sprint and Eliminator.

-Newcastle Beach is the final stop on the Light Rail route, just 12 minutes’ ride from Newcastle Interchange so you can leave the car at the hotel.
+Getting there: Newcastle Beach is the final stop on the Light Rail, just 12 minutes from Newcastle Interchange.

 Bar Beach